ooni/probe-cli/CONTRIBUTING.md

 - use `./internal/netxlite.ReadAllContext` instead of `io.ReadAll`
 and `./internal/netxlite.CopyContext` instead of `io.Copy`

+- use `./internal/model.ErrorToStringOrOK` when
+an experiment logs intermediate results

 ## Code testing requirements

 Make sure all tests pass with `go test -race ./...` run from the